Droces/easy-sites/README.md

 #### Drupal
 Drupal 8.7 and newer is supported.
 Make sure to enable the following core modules: Serialization &bull; JSON:API &bull; HTTP Basic Authentication.
+In Configuration » Web services » JSON:API, select the "Accept all JSON:API create, read, update, and delete operations." option.

 Also make sure you have a `services.yml` file in the `/sites` directory.
 Make sure that it contains at least the following:
 ```